Girish1704/Data-Analytics-with-Azure-Synapse/Instructions/Labs/GettingStarted-Lab01.md

 - **Understanding of Data Warehousing Concepts**: Awareness of data warehousing principles, including structured data storage, indexing, and querying for optimized performance.

 ## Architecture
 The lab architecture follows a structured flow designed to guide participants through key components and functionalities of **Azure Synapse Analytics**.
 The process begins with **creating and provisioning an Azure Synapse Analytics workspace**, providing a central hub for managing data and analytics workloads.
-Participants then explore **Synapse Studio**, an integrated interface for performing data engineering, data science, and analytics tasks.

-Next, **data ingestion pipelines** are created to move and transform data, ensuring datasets are properly prepared for analysis.
+Participants then explore **Synapse Studio**, an integrated interface for performing data engineering, data science, and analytics tasks. **data ingestion pipelines** are created to move and transform data, ensuring datasets are properly prepared for analysis.
 The lab utilizes **Serverless SQL Pools** for on-demand querying of data stored in data lakes, enabling efficient, pay-per-query analysis.
-In parallel, **Spark Pools** are used for distributed data processing and advanced analytics on large datasets.

-Finally, **Dedicated SQL Pools** enable structured data warehousing, optimized for performance and scalability, allowing participants to query and analyze large datasets efficiently.
-This architecture flow ensures a hands-on experience with key Azure Synapse Analytics components, highlighting end-to-end data workflows from ingestion to analysis and reporting.
+In parallel, **Spark Pools** are used for distributed data processing and advanced analytics on large datasets.**Dedicated SQL Pools** enable structured data warehousing, optimized for performance and scalability, allowing participants to query and analyze large datasets efficiently.

 ## Architecture Diagram